Why we're building

 As of 2023 we have over 740 homes either built or underway, allowing us to begin house many of the familes and individuals most in need of housing in our borough.

-They will rent these homes from us at London Affordable Rent, far below the private market rate*, allowing them to continue living and working in our borough and contributing to our community.
+They will rent these homes from us at prices which are far below private market rates*, allowing local people to continue living and working in our borough and contributing to our community.